 The Life Sciences Lab (LSL) is located in room B235 and currently comprises 20 pupils and 2 adult supervisors.
-We are predominantly a biochemistry, microbiology and molecular biology lab, interested in topics relating to food and environmental science.
+We are predominantly a biochemistry, microbiology and molecular biology lab, interested in topics relating to food and environmental sciences.

 Our current activities include two research projects: